Potential partners - and what connects us to them

 In its bilateral relations with the countries of the region, Germany is obliged to rely on diplomatic initiatives based on its own interests and values, which also take into account the priorities of the partner country.
 To this end, foreign and development policy should not only focus on the short-term goals of curbing migration and protecting borders but should also take into account sustainable economic and political development in selected partner countries.

-Canan Atilgan is head of “The Middle East and North Africa” in the European and International Cooperation Department; Edmund Ratka is Policy Advisor for Middle East and North Africa in the European and International Cooperation Department.
+Canan Atilgan is head of “The Middle East and North Africa” in the European and International Cooperation Department; Edmund Ratka Edmund Ratka was Desk Officer for the Middle East and North Africa in the European and International Cooperation Department.
+Since November 2020 he is Resident Representative to Jordan.

 Secularisation and modernisation have shaped Tunisia’s policies since independence in 1956 and especially under the leadership of then President Habib Bourguiba, and continue to have an impact today.
 Recent representative surveys show that Tunisians feel that they belong first and foremost to their country, then to Islam, and only to a much lesser extent to the Arab world.
 A clear majority, especially in comparison to the neighbouring countries of Libya, Morocco, and Algeria, favour the separation of state and religion.